sutkerhannah/sutkerhannah/README.md

 ## Howdy 👋

-😄 I'm working late, 'cuz I'm learning what the heck GitHub is... 🤔
+I'm working late 😄 'cuz I'm learning what the heck GitHub is... 🤔